apollographql/docs/README.md

 ```

 Writing links using absolute paths, i.e. `/getting-started` will result in that link taking the user to `/docs/getting-started` in production, instead of `/docs/apollo-server/getting-started` as intended.

+That being said, links between docsets can (and should) be made using absolute paths.
+Previously we had to link between other docsets using full URLs, i.e. `https://www.apollographql.com/docs/apollo-server`.
+Now those links can be written as `/apollo-server` and they'll benefit from the same snappy, instant, client-side routing behaviour that internal links get.

 ### Code blocks